 There’s no obligation to stay…

-And look you might be worried about the judgy mums, competitiveness or those high-achievers whose babies have been sleeping through the night and listening to Mozart from day one.
+And look you might be worried about the judgy mums, competitiveness, mindless baby small talk or those high-achievers whose babies have been sleeping through the night and listening to Mozart from day one.
 But remember it’s not high school, there’s no obligation to be there or talk to anyone who doesn’t make you and your baby feel special.
 Don’t stress if your baby is unsettled or crying, if it’s yours this week it’s bound to be someone else’s next week.
-Try sitting up the back until you feel comfortable – near the snack table – and you’re sure to find some like-minded mamas to gravitate towards in no time.
+Try sitting up the back until you feel comfortable – near the snack table – and you’re sure to find some like-minded folks to gravitate towards in no time.